BinarCode/laravel-restify/UPGRADING.md

 ## From 6.x to 7.x

+High impact:

+- Any action permitted unless the Model Policy exists and the method is defined
 - PHP8.1 is required
 - Laravel 9 is required
-- Restify.php - `repositoryForKey` renamed to `repositoryClassForKey`
-- Any action permitted unless the Model Policy exists and the method is defined
 - Repository.php:
     - static `to` method renamed to `route`
     - `related` static method deleted, replace with `include`

+Low impact:

+- Restify.php - `repositoryForKey` renamed to `repositoryClassForKey`

 ## From 6.2.1 to 6.3.0